Date of Award

 It is shown that the expected computational savings from multirate control is highest in systems for which the Jacobians are dense.
 As Jacobian sparsity increases, the computational savings offered by multirate control is reduced.

 Meserve, Michael Charles, "Multirate Control Applied to a Cluster Space Robot Formation" (2011).
-Electrical Engineering Master's Theses.
+Electrical and Computer Engineering Master's Theses.
 4.